QUESTION 1: Has the solution affected the perceived access to mobility in the area?

 Examples: The policymakers are supporting the transport authority prominent in the area to develop the solution themselves or together with the solution-providers, there is a political decision that some of the risks related to implementing the solution are subsidized, and the added value of the solution is deemed bigger than the costs, the transport authority is required to provide solution-providers with the information needed for the full implementation of the solution, or there is long term support for the policies aimed at increasing the sustainability of transportation.

 Definitions: The need for new investments (technology, infrastructure, vehicles) in the area.
-Relates to the situation when there is no possibility to use existing infrastructure or those investments are not covered, for example, by the local transport authority of the city for the benefit of all the operators/solutions.
+This question relates to the situation when there is no possibility to use existing infrastructure or those investments are not covered, for example, by the local transport authority of the city for the benefit of all the operators/solutions.

 Definitions: The availability of (open) mobility data for different actors in the area.
-Facilitates the sharing of mobility-related information through different channels and creating value-adding services for users based on shared information.
+Facilitates sharing mobility-related information through different channels and creates value-adding services for users based on shared information.

-Examples: The solution integrates to existing information channels or brings existing information conveniently to one place for the user.
+Examples: The solution integrates existing information channels or brings existing information conveniently to one place for the user.
 As a city or traffic planner, you get information about the use/effects of the solution in a format that is useful to you or information about the efficiency of the transport system in the area affected by this solution.